 Not sure where to start though?
 Here’s our guide on how to smoke a turkey in an electric smoker.

-Never, ever, cook a frozen turkey.
+Never smoke a frozen turkey.
+Ever.
 This can be dangerous or even leave your meat with uneven hot and cold spots throughout its flesh.

 Start cleaning your turkey thoroughly by removing the neck, gizzard, and other parts inside the turkey.
 Do this by reaching inside the turkey and remove the neck.
 If the bird is completely thawed then you should find that the neck is loose inside the cavity.

 You can locate the gizzard either inside the main or neck cavities.
 The latter you’ll be able to find between the wings of a turkey.
 Finish by rinsing the inside of the bird with cold running water.